We are so looking forward to seeing you all.

-We expect all children to return to school from the 8th March 2021 unless they are unwell, so please report all absence in the usual way using Studybugs or by calling the office if you need to speak with someone.
+We expect all children to be in school unless they are unwell, so please report all absence in the usual way using Studybugs or by calling the office if you need to speak with someone.
 Attendance and persistent lateness will be followed up in the same way as normal by our Home-School Link Worker, Sally Whiteside.
 We hope to resume our attendance rewards for the Summer Term, which we know the children really look forward to.

 If you are unsure of whether your child should come to school please refer to the guidance or contact the school office.

 Drop off and pick up: